 If the milk is in a sealed box and you have a toddler, airlines often let you bring that liquid through security and onto the plane.
 Sometimes, they will test it first.
 The test is easy.
 They just ask you to open one box at the straw hole and extract a drop of milk for them.
 Another plus?
 Unlike pumped breast milk, milk boxes do not have to be kept cold.

 Helpful hint: If your toddler still uses a bottle, squeeze the milk from the box into the bottle.
 Straws can be hard for little ones.
 I found that squeezing the box into a bottle was far less messy overall.
 Plus, when your child is used to a bottle, the bottle provides a comforting sense of familiarity.

-4. Pack snacks.
+5. Pack snacks.
 Airplane food and restaurant pit stops are not always available when you need them.
 And they aren't necessarily healthy or satisfying to the picky eater.
 Taking a tip from a pal of mine with three kiddos, I always have a snack bag with me (or at least in the car).
-In it, I pack healthy snack items my kiddo loves.
+In it, I pack healthy snack items my little solids eater loves.